 5. The Charleston

-Discover bucking and winging movement in a basic Charleston stepping pattern while swinging your arms.
+Discover bucking and winging movement in a basic Charleston stepping pattern while swinging your arms during this energetic dance.
 Next, find velocity by adding in a chasse and a scuff at the top!

 6. The Applejack

 Start this quick move with a smooth jump and snap before swiveling your hips in a backward stepping motion.
 Feel free to get creative with the direction!

 7. Shorty George